Bachelor of Arts - English

 Students in the English Major (Teacher Certification Track) will be able to:

-- Read, interpret, and evaluate texts, especially literary ones, as aesthetic works and sites of cultural production and exchange.
+- Evaluate texts and other media as sites of cultural production and intercultural exchange.

-- Satisfy the 12 Candidate Outcomes identified for the Teacher Education Unit.
+- Satisfy the12 Candidate Outcomes identified for the Teacher Educaiton Unit.

 Educator Preparation Outcomes

 The School of Education is committed to preparing teachers who ensure that students reach high levels of achievement.
 GGC graduates are caring, competent, analytical, collaborative, and adaptive.
 Research supports the central role of each of these domains in fostering student achievement.
 Each of these domains is operationally defined by a set of specific learning outcomes which are expected of candidates in all programs.

 1.1 Candidates foster environments that reflect ethical behavior, respect, kindness, safety, and care.